ColleagueRiley/Cocoa-in-Pure-C/README.md

 objc_msgSend_void_id(NSApp, sel_registerName("setActivationPolicy:"), NSApplicationActivationPolicyRegular);
 ```

-Next a [NSWindow](https://developer.apple.com/documentation/appkit/nswindow) can be created, I broke the window creation process into three steps so it's more readable.
+Now you can create a [NSWindow](https://developer.apple.com/documentation/appkit/nswindow) can be created, I broke the window creation process into three steps so it's more readable.

 The window is created using [`initWithContentRect`](https://developer.apple.com/documentation/appkit/nswindow/1419477-init)